chkpwd/alfred-workflows/ente-totp/README.md

 ## Instructions

 1. Open Alfred
-2. Go to workflows
+2. Go to Workflows.
-3. Click the Ente 2FA workflow and click the Configure Workflow button
+3. Click the "Enter 2FA" workflow and click the Configure Workflow button.
-4. Click the file button next to the Ente Export File and browse to the Ente Auth plain text export of your two factor codes
+4. Next, click the file button next to "Ente Export File" and browse to your Ente Auth plain text export of two-factor codes.
-5. Run the alfred command 'ente import'
+5. Finally, run the Alfred command `ente import`.